 The cohesive team approach, and reinforcement of workforce skill and culture, is enriched by a rigorous approach to safety in Sanwah’s operations.
 Since Anthony joined the industry, he says, there has been a major shift in the way companies engage construction groups, requiring them to have a strong focus on safety and speed over cost.

 “The industry has started to focus more on productivity and being safe,” he says.
 It’s a change that has come about as a result of pressure from both within the construction sector and outside of it.
-“From prefabricated, pre-finished volumetric construction to the various safety programs [!such!], the industry has realigned for contractor sustainability.
+“From prefabricated, pre-finished volumetric construction to the various safety programs [such as bizSAFE and Culture-SAFE], the industry has realigned for contractor sustainability.
 It’s no longer just about ‘whoever is cheaper’ but there’s been a shift in focus to ‘whoever is better, safer and faster for this project’.”

 Sanwah’s SPI*N system: combining innovation, safety & productivity